 If you’re coming to Kota Kinabalu from KL, then our guide to Malaysia’s capital city is here.

 From Pulau Labuan, it’s a 35-minute flight or a 2-hour and 30-minute ferry ride.
 (You can book a flight here.)
 Or if you want to book a ferry ticket, then head to Jesselton Point Ferry Terminal to get your ticket.
 It will cost RM24 ($5.46) to RM48 ($10.92) depending on the seat class and if you are a Malaysian or a foreigner.
 I advise booking at least one day in advance, as the tickets DO sell out (it happened to us!)
+Our guide on how to go to Kota Kinabalu from Labuan is here,

 From Sandakan, get on a bus that will take you straight to Kota Kinabalu.
 The cost is RM43 ($9.78) and takes about a 6-hour drive.
 Unfortunately, the bus station where you will be dropped off is still out of the main city center.
 You have to take another minibus or a taxi to reach downtown.
 The bus ride is bumpy and can be uncomfortable, but you can also take a direct flight which is only a 50-minute ride.
 You can check bus and flight times and ticket prices for Sandakan to Kota Kinabalue here.

 You can also fly from Sandakan to Kota Kinabalu.
-It’s about a 50 minute flight.
+It’s about a 50-minute flight.

 Malaysia Travel Tips

 Kota Kinabalu is easy to get to and a great first stop on Malaysian Borneo.
 While it’s probably not the first choice, Kota Kinabalu is an amazing destination to visit while you are exploring Malaysia or Southeast Asia.
-It’s a little off the beaten path, which means you can enjoy the beach, do snorkeling, and other attractions without being surrounded by big crowds.
+It’s a little off the beaten path, which means you can enjoy the beach, go snorkeling, and other attractions without being surrounded by big crowds.

 ASocialNomad is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com, amazon.co.uk, and amazon.ca.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates.
 As an Amazon Associate, I earn from qualifying purchases.